 How to access array elements in JavaScript

 To access the elements in the JavaScript array, use the array index.
-You can access an element by using square brackets and the array index starts from 0.
+You can access an element using square brackets; the array index starts from 0.

-You can also use the forEach function to print the value one by one.
+You can also use the forEach function to print the value individually.

 How to change Array element in JavaScript